Leslie Fry

-Leslie Fry (February 16, 1882 – July 15, 1970) was the pen name of Paquita Louise de Shishmareff (born Louise A. Chandor).
-She was an American antisemitic, pro-fascist author, who is primarily known for Waters Flowing Eastward (1931), a book which asserts that Jews were to blame for both Capitalism and Bolshevism, and that it was primarily certain Jews who started World War I. She alleged that certain Freemasons were involved as well.
+Leslie Fry (February 16, 1882 – July 15, 1970), sometimes referred to as L. Fry, was the pen name of Paquita Louise de Shishmareff (born Louise A. Chandor).
+She was an American antisemitic, pro-fascist author, who is primarily known for Waters Flowing Eastward (1931), a book which asserts that Jews were to blame for both capitalism and Bolshevism, and that it was primarily certain Jews who started World War I. She alleged that certain Freemasons were involved as well.
 She postulated that the ultimate aim of these particular Jews and Freemasons was "World Domination".
-These conclusions were based in part on her study of the infamous Protocols of the Elders of Zion.
+These conclusions were based in part on her study of the Protocols of the Elders of Zion.

+Called "the most active fascist in southern California", Fry was also a paid Nazi agent who worked to cultivate Nazism in the United States.
+She attempted to unify various American fascist movements.